Successful LinkedIn Advertising in 4 Quick Steps

 3. Pick The Right Kind of Ad

-• Sponsored content ads show up on feeds when Linkedin members use the website (or the app).
+• Sponsored content ads appear on feeds when LinkedIn members use the website (or the app).
 These ads are mixed in with other updates on a user's feed.
-The cost of running sponsored content is calculated upfront based on the amount of exposure you want to have on people's feeds.
-You have the freedom to use simple text or to complement your text with multimedia content like images or short videos.
+The cost of running sponsored content is calculated upfront based on the exposure you want on people's feeds.
+You can use simple text or complement your text with multimedia content like images or short videos.

 • Sponsored InMail ads are ads that are sent directly to users' inboxes.
-They're not integrated seamlessly into Linkedin's user experience, but they are more directly addressed to them.
+They're not integrated seamlessly into LinkedIn's user experience, but they are more directly addressed to them.
 Sponsored InMail ads feel less like giant billboards being shown to everyone and more like personalized messages being sent privately (because that's what it is).
-You have the freedom to add multimedia to these ads, but for the most part, they're text-based since they operate through Linkedin's messaging function.
+You have the freedom to add multimedia to these ads, but for the most part, they're text-based since they operate through LinkedIn's messaging function.
 The downside is that this type can be very hit or miss.
-Many people dislike having advertising directly into their inboxes, and you could give off the wrong message to people you're trying to attract.
+Many people dislike having advertising directly in their inboxes, and you could give the wrong message to people you're trying to attract.
 Be careful with your tone and approach.
 If you're too dry, then people could easily be put off by you.
 If you're too comfortable, people may not even realize it's an ad and may attempt to respond - and you don't want to be managing that many conversations.

 4. Pick The Right ad Format